erincunningham7/pp4-project-portfolio-four/README.md

 The Kanban board was created using github projects and can be located [here](https://github.com/erincunningham7/pp4-project-portfolio-four/projects?query=is%3Aopen) and can be viewed to see more information on individual project cards.

+### Epics

+The project has three main epics (milestones):

+1. Developer set up
+The developer setup milestone involves anything to do with setting up the development environment.

+2. Adoption
+The adoption milestone involves anything that relates to the CRUD for advertising animals.

+3. Authentication
+The authentication milestone involves anything associated with checking a user's identity.

+### User Stories

+The following outlines the user stories (by epic):

+1. Developer set up
+- As a developer I can create the base.html template so that other html pages can reuse the layout
+- As a developer I can add statis resources so that the css, javascript and images work effectively on the platform
+- As a developer I can add a 404 error page so that site users are alerted when they have accessed a page that does not exist

+2. Adoption
+- As a site user I can view a list of adverts so that so that I can browse through them
+- As a site visitor I can view the advertisements so that browse through the adoption ads
+- As a site user I can create an advertisement so that I can upload the animals information to potential new adopters
+- As a site user I can edit or delete an advert so that I can change or remove my submitted ad content
+- As a site user I can view the about page so that I can read what the website is about

+3. Authentication
+- As a site visitor I can register for an account so that I can log in and out of the website
+- As a admin I can login to the admin panel so that I can manage the website

+## The Scope Plane

+- Responsive Design: website should be fully functional on all devices from 320px up
+- Hamburger menu for mobile devices
+- Ability to perform CRUD functionality on adverts
+- Restricted role based features
+- About page with website information#

+## The Structure Plane

+### Features

+**Navigation Menu**

+**Home Page**

+**Footer**

+**Create Advert page**

+**Edit Advert Page**

+**Delete Advert Page**

+**Toasts**

+**404 Page**

 ## Deployment

 ### Version Control